Photo by chanakon laorob from Getty Images via Canva.com

 How to Prepare for a Home Inspection

-Most of the burden falls on the shoulders of the home inspector, but there are a few things you can do to help the process along.
+Most of the burden falls on the home inspector, but there are a few things sellers can do to help the process along.

-- Gather documents with proof of services conducted around the home and receipts for big-ticket items like the A/C, roof repairs, and appliances.
+- Gather documents with proof of services conducted around the home and receipts for big-ticket items like the HVAC, roof repairs, and appliances.

 - Eliminate clutter and make it easy for the inspector to move around.